someengineering/resoto.com/docs/getting-started/install-resoto/aws.md

 # Install Resoto on AWS

-We support two ways of installing resoto in AWS.
+We support two ways of installing Resoto in AWS.
 The first is using the AWS CloudFormation template via the [quick create link](https://eu-central-1.console.aws.amazon.com/cloudformation/home?region=eu-central-1#/stacks/create/review?templateURL=https://resoto-cdk.s3.eu-central-1.amazonaws.com/Resoto_EKS.template&stackName=ResotoEKS).
 This is the most direct way to get a production-grade setup.
 The second is to use the [Resoto CDK Construct](https://github.com/someengineering/resoto-cdk).
 It is a bit more involved but gives you more control over the setup.

 Let's start with the CloudFormation template.